umwalikara/gallery-app/readme.md

 ## BEHAVIOR Driven Development-BDD
 * Input:
-    -the user will sign up and then login
-    -the user will be able to create their own blog -the user will leave the comment, delete and update
+    -the user will be able to search by category

 * Output:
+    -the user will ti view different image
-    -the user will ti view the blogs they posted and other blog is posted -the user will see the the comment commented
-    -the user will the inspiration random quotes
+    -the user will be able to view the detail of the image -the user will see image of the different location -the user will be able to copy the link of the image to share

 ## Technologies Used
 * python3.6
 * Flask